Old Doctor Who attempts to chronicle every episode of Doctor Who is finally bearing fruit.

 McCoy’s era also sported the two extremes of companionship; the annoying twittering Mel and the much more likeable Ace.
 Ace was given what no other companion to date had been given before – a complete backstory.
 Intertwined around many of the episodes.

-McCoy himself began as a juggling buffoon (in the Troughton mould) but by the begining of showcase season 25 began to withdraw into a much darker, introverted and moody character.
+McCoy himself began his protrayal as a juggling buffoon (in the Troughton mould) but by the beginning of showcase season 25, began to withdraw into a much darker, introverted and moody character.
+More akin to early season Tom Baker.

 This is probably best summed up, by his cold and calculating destruction of planet Skaro in Remembrance of the Daleks.